What's Captain America's favorite dessert? An American Apple Pie, of course! And this one has a red, white, and blue piecrust shield.

 - 1 teaspoon salt

-- 1 cup of butter, unsalted and very cold
+- 1 cup unsalted butter (It should be very cold.)

 - Ice water